 What did we not ask that you think is important for people to know?

-If you would like to hear more of Brooke’s story or would like to learn more about the Department of Communication, contact us!
+If you want to learn more about the Department of Communication, contact us!

 You can reach us by e-mail or you can follow us on social media: